RaspberryCook/website/README.md

 So for me purposes was very clear:

 * make a beautifull design
 * built it on my great Raspberry Pi B+
-* make a cleaner code and learn more & more technology to improve it
+* build a clean code and learn more & more technology
 * make happier my girlfriend
+* make it with love

-And I start to learn PHP / SQL / HTML / CCS on my Linux Mint laptop.
+So this project start with PHP / SQL / HTML / CCS on my **Linux** Mint laptop.
 I buy a Raspberry PI for some euro.
 I start to learn all SSH commands and to build a Apache Server.
 And I did all my best

 When I was happy of my work.
-I broke all result to convert it into Ruby On Rails Framework to have the greatest website on hearth, of course !!
+I broke all result to convert it into **Ruby On Rails** Framework to have the greatest website on hearth, of course !!

 My configuration
 ------------------------